 My four-year-old sorted and then created a tunnel under the table.

-Look, mom!
+Look, Mom!
 I am pushing this long row of cars in the tunnel!

+And there we go!
 I introduced sorting different types of transportation, and my four-year-old transitioned the activity to imaginary play.

 BOTH are valuable for my preschooler’s development.